Lacrymology/states/graylog2/doc/pillar.rst

 graylog2:timeout
 ~~~~~~~~~~~~~~~~

-How long in seconds until a uWSGI worker is killed
+How long in seconds until a uWSGI worker is killed.
 while running a single request.
 Default 30.

 graylog2:cheaper